 Has the candidate ever been involved in any business, investment or personal issue that doesn’t meet your own ethical standards?
 If so, this should be a warning signal that your business’s reputation or profitability could be compromised at some time.
 Has your candidate played a role in running a previous business into the ground?
 Have any customers or suppliers been stiffed in the past?

 What your business partner says or does can affect your reputation and also possibly open up legal actions.
-In a worst case scenario, there could also be a chance that your partner might siphon some unauthorized funds from the business if he or she found themselves in a serious jam.
+In a worst case scenario, your partner might siphon unauthorized funds from the business in a jam.
 These are some of the things that can be reasonably discerned from a thorough background check or private investigation.

 If your partner has ever been involved in a criminal proceeding it could prevent your business from obtaining certain government licenses.
 A partner’s personal IRS or state tax issues could also carry the potential to spill over into your business.
 It’s in your best interests to be aware of these matters before moving forward.